 - In recent years, Costa Rica has successfully attracted important investments by such companies as Intel Corporation, which employs 3,200 people at its major fabrication plant; Procter & Gamble, which employs about 1,200 in its administrative center for the Western Hemisphere and has plans to increase its number of employees in 600 more by the end of this year; Hewlett-Packard (6,500), Boston Scientific, Allergan, Hospira, Baxter Healthcare and others from the healthcare products industry.
 According to the US Census Bureau, 2011 data show that two-way trade between the U.S. and Costa Rica exceeded $16.2 billion during that timeframe.
 Other U.S. companies with a great number of employees in Costa Rica include Dell, Amazon, IBM and Western Union.

 - After experiencing positive growth for several years, the Costa Rican economy shrank slightly in 2009 (-2.5%) due to the global economic crisis.
 The services sector (around 68% of GDP) was the most affected, with tourism falling by 8%.
-The economy experienced a rebound in 2010 with a 3.6% GDP growth rate, and a growth rate in 2011 of 3.8%, and a growth rate in 2012 of 5.1%.
+The economy experienced a rebound in 2010 with a 3.6% GDP growth rate, a growth rate in 2011 of 3.8%, and a growth rate in 2012 of 5.1%.
 Costa Rica enjoys the region’s highest standard of living, with a per capita income of about US$7,843, and an unemployment rate of 7.37%.
 Consumer price inflation is high but relatively constant at about a 10% annual rate over the last decade.

-- According to the latest National Population Census of 2010, the percentage of population living in poverty in 2010 was estimated at 18.3 percent in the urban areas and 26.3 percent in the rural areas, with 4.2 percent in extreme poverty in the urban areas and 9.0 percent in extreme poverty in the rural areas.
+- According to the latest National Population Census of 2010, the percentage of population living in poverty in 2012 was estimated at 17.6 percent in the urban areas and 25.8 percent in the rural areas, with 4.8 percent in extreme poverty in the urban areas and 8.9 percent in extreme poverty in the rural areas.
 Inflation reached 13.9% at the end of 2008, dropped during 2009 to 4.0% by year’s end, and reached 5.8 percent by the end of 2010 and decrease to 4.74% during 2011.
 Inflation rate was 4.55% during 2012.
 The unemployment rate for 2012 was 7.8%.
 During 2010, the unemployment rate reached 7.3%, an increase from the 2009 year-end figure of 7.0%.
 The Government of Costa Rica has been running budget deficits in 2009-2011 but is currently capable of borrowing the necessary funds to do so.

 - The National Export Initiative (NEI) introduced by President Obama in January 2010 in his State of the Union message, provided a goal around which the US Embassy in Costa Rica and its various sections have come together to support American business and to achieve a doubling of US exports by 2015.